-Contempt occurs when a party has the ability to comply with a court order but refuses to comply.
+Contempt occurs when a party has the ability to comply with a court order but willfully and intentionally refuses to comply.
 There are two types of contempt under Florida law; civil contempt and criminal contempt.

-A contempt action is started by one party filing a motion against the other; usually it is the party’s former spouse or the other parent.
-For example, suppose your former spouse or the other parent of your child is not paying Alimony or Child Support, as ordered in your final judgment, and has the ability to do so, you may file a motion for contempt against them.
+An indirect civil contempt action is started by one party filing a motion against the other; usually it is the party’s former spouse or the other parent for non-compliance of the Final Judgment or a court order.
+For example, suppose your former spouse or the other parent of your child is not paying Alimony or Child Support or is not complying with the parenting plan or time-sharing schedule, as ordered in your final judgment, and has the ability to do so, you may file a motion for contempt against them.
 The moving party then has a right to collect discovery, including financial information, from the other party as to their ability to comply with the final judgment or court order.
-The court can hold the non-complying party in civil contempt and order him or her to purge the contempt by paying a specified amount by a specified date.
+The court can hold the non-complying party in indirect civil contempt and order him or her to purge the contempt by paying a specified amount by a specified date.
 The court can also order sanctions against the party, including jail time, if they do not comply with the purge provision.